Vandetanib (By mouth)

 - Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering or peeling skin, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.

 - This medicine may make your skin more sensitive to sunlight.
-Use a sunscreen when you are outdoors.
-Avoid sunlamps and tanning beds.
+Wear sunscreen.
+Do not use sunlamps or tanning beds.
 Use sunscreen and protective clothing while you are using this medicine and for 4 months after the last dose.

 - Call your doctor right away if you have trouble breathing, a cough, and a fever that comes on suddenly.
 These may be symptoms of a serious lung problem.